yvesdeville/readthedocs/docs/source/math/update.md

 be noisy with a noise $\sigma_{\tupd}^2$ which can be zero.

-Note that when $\sigma_{\tupd}^2$ is very large, the "update" observations provide only little information about the process part hence the predictions and simulations from the updated model should be close to those arising from the original model.
+Note that when $\sigma_{\tupd}^2$ is very large, the "update" observations provide only little information about the process part, hence the predictions and simulations from the updated model should be close to those arising from the original model.